k3shav17/notes/Java/java_notes.md

 **Interface** : Similar to class, it contains methods and variables.
 Methods declared in an interface is by default abstract, and static and default methods can have body.
 If an interface contains only one abstract method, but any number of default or static methods then that interface is called funtional interface.

 - Similarly, if there is an interface with no methods, then it is called marker interface.
-Variables inside an interface needs to declared, because they final static.
+Variables inside an interface needs to declared, because they are final and static.

 Type casting : Assigning values of one type to other type.
  => Upcasting : Type casting the child object to a parent object.
 The way of treating the object of child class to be an object of parent class.